robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "What'll you have, Charli?"

 I bit my lip.
-"Just um— just a small almond flat white, thanks."
+"Just um —  just a small almond flat white, thanks."
 Heat rose in my neck.
 "Oh, and thank you!"

 Brittany nodded.